spack/spack-tutorial/tutorial_binary_cache.rst

 Bootstrapping Mirrors
 ---------------------

-In order to run Spack on an airgapped system or aywhere else without internet access, you also need to install clingo as a dependency of the concretizer.
+In order to run Spack on an airgapped system, or aywhere else without internet access, you also need to install ``clingo`` as a dependency (``clingo`` is used by spack's concretizer).
 While you can always install clingo through your favorite method, we like to think Spack is your favorite install mechanism for everything, and we have convenient ways to bootstrap clingo on airgapped systems.

 Spack can prepare a bootstrap mirror for either source or binary mirror for bootstrapping via the ``spack bootstrap mirror``